MEKL20/MEKL20/README.md

 # Hello, folks! <img src="wave.gif">

-My name is Muhammad Edwin Khoirudin Latif and I'm a Junior Software Engineer (Backend Engineer).
+My name is Muhammad Edwin Khoirudin Latif and I'm a Junior Software Developer (Backend Engineer).
 I'm from Indonesia, living in Yogyakarta.

 ## 📝 Get In Touch